Summer in Warsaw: things to do in Warsaw in the summertime

 Orange Warsaw Festival

-The first weekend of June.
+End of May/The beginning of June.
 Location: Horse Racetrack in Służewiec, Tor Wyścigów Konnych Służewiec, Puławska 266 Street (Ursynów).
 One of the biggest music festivals in Poland.
 Website in English.

 International Street Art Festival – Międzynarodowy Festiwal Sztuka Ulicy (FREE)